skupperproject/refdog/input/commands/token-redeem.md

 <section>

-Redeem a token for a link.
+Redeem a token for a link to a remote site.

 A transferrable authentication token redeemable for a link to a remote site.
-An access token contains the URL and secret of a corresponding access grant.
+A token contains the URL and secret of a corresponding grant.

 </section>